All Indonesia Arrival Declaration: QR Code, Customs Form, and When to Fill It

 All Indonesia is not a visa and not the Bali Tourist Levy.
-It is Indonesia's official arrival declaration for international travelers.
-Use it to submit arrival, customs, health, and quarantine information before you reach the border, then keep the QR code ready for arrival checks.
+It is Indonesia's mandatory integrated arrival declaration for international passengers entering Indonesia.
+Use it to submit arrival, customs, health, and quarantine information from three days before arrival or upon landing, then keep the QR code ready for arrival checks.

 TL;DR: Use allindonesia.imigrasi.go.id.
-The declaration is free.
-Fill it within the allowed pre-arrival window, normally up to 3 days before arrival, and save the QR code.
+The declaration is free and required for international arrivals.
+You can fill it from three days before arrival or upon landing, then save the QR code.
 You still need the right visa or visa-free status separately, and immigration officers make the final entry decision at the border.

 What All Indonesia Is For